 How hard is it to become a Home Inspector in Pennsylvania?

-Overall, it can be pretty easy to become a Home Inspector in Pennsylvania.
+Overall, becoming a Home Inspector in Pennsylvania can be pretty straightforward.
 Even with a few criteria that need to be met by the state laws, the steps to satisfy those requirements are simple.
-Following the 6 recommended steps in this article will help keep you on track and help you start your new career as a Home Inspector in Pennsylvania quickly.
+Following the six recommended actions in this article will help keep you on track and help you start your new career as a Home Inspector in Pennsylvania quickly.

 Do you need a license to become a Home Inspector in Pennsylvania?

-Although there is no state-issued Home Inspector license in Pennsylvania, Chapter 75 of the PA Title 68 Real and Personal Property Statute has a few criteria that Home Inspectors must meet before they start their career.
+Although Pennsylvania has no state-issued Home Inspector license, Chapter 75 of the PA Title 68 Real and Personal Property Statute has a few criteria that Home Inspectors must meet before starting their careers.

 How much do Home Inspectors make in Pennsylvania?